Piano Quartet No. 2 (Dvořák)

 The Piano Quartet No. 2 in E♭ major, Op.
 87 (B. 162), is a piano quartet by Antonín Dvořák.
-It was composed in summer 1889 at his country residence in Vysoká.
+It was composed in summer 1889 at his country residence in Vysoká, and given its premiere performance on 17 October 1890 by Hugo Heermann, Ernst Welcker, Hugo Becker, and Martin Wallenstein.

 Structure

 The composition consists of four movements:

 A typical performance takes approximately 35 minutes.